 Something of an exception occurs in the models of social norms where stigma is a function of how many others in an individual's area or network are also on welfare, with the presumption that stigma is reduced, the more others are on welfare (Besley and Coate 1992; Lindbeck et al. 1999).
 However, an association between individual participation and group participation could be a result of information sharing as well as stigma.
-Bertrand et al. (2000) conduct a similar study using language differences to proxy networks, finding that those on welfare in an individual's neighborhood but speaking the same language had an effect on the individual's welfare participation.
-But the authors explicitly say that the effect of networks working through information and through social norms cannot be distinguished with such methods.
-Hümbelin (2019) argues that a correlation of recipiency with whether areas in Switzerland are more German (conservative) or French (liberal), and whether the political party is conservative or liberal, reflects social norms.
+Bertrand et al. (2000) conduct a similar study using language differences to proxy networks, finding that those on welfare in an individual's neighborhood but speaking the same language had an effect on the individual's welfare participation.29 But the authors explicitly say that the effect of networks working through information and through social norms cannot be distinguished with such methods.
+Hűmbelin (2019) argues that a correlation of recipiency with whether areas in Switzerland are more German (conservative) or French (liberal), and whether the political party is conservative or liberal, reflects social norms.

 In the area of operator error, there is necessarily little information on how often program administrators make error because that would require measuring that error.
-One exception was discussed by Moffitt and Zahn (2022), who reported that the US federal government "audited" state decisions on eligibility determinations for one transfer program (Aid to Families with Dependent Children) in the 1980s and 1990s, and published error rates on mistakes states had made in incorrectly denying eligibility.
-Error rates in incorrectly denying eligibility ranged across the states from 0.3% to 4.7%, in improperly denying appeals from 0.4% to 5.8%, and in denying eligibility for "procedural reasons" (usually meaning failure to file proper paperwork) from 8.9% to 34.6%.
-The authors found the error rates to be correlated with the political parties in the state legislatures and governships, consistent with political explanations for the errors (for work in US social work and public administration journals documenting bureaucratic barriers to participation, see Handler and Hollingsworth [1971], Piliavin et al. [1979], Brodkin and Lipsky [1983], Lipsky [1984], and Herd and Moynihan [2018], and Heinrich [2016] for a study in South Africa).
+One exception was discussed by Moffitt and Zahn (2022), who reported that the U.S. federal government "audited" state decisions on eligibility determinations for one transfer program (Aid to Families with Dependent Children) in the 1980s and 1990s, and published error rates on mistakes states had made in incorrectly denying eligibility.
+Error rates in incorrectly denying eligibility ranged across the states from 0.3 percent to 4.7 percent, in improperly denying appeals from 0.4 percent to 5.8 percent, and in denying eligibility for "procedural reasons" (usually meaning failure to file proper paperwork) from 8.9 percent to 34.6 percent.
+The authors found the error rates to be correlated with the political parties in the state legislatures and governships, consistent with political explanations for the errors.30